-- Controller output signal [in a format suitable for the specific controller] - Guide vane opening [% of full operational range or degrees] - Runner blade angle (Kaplan units) [% of full operational range or degrees] - Upstream water level, meters above sea level [m] - Downstream water level, meters above sea level [m] - Reservoir energy containment (size), if applicable [MWh] - In limitation flag (Boolean indicator) per product [1/0] - Ambient temperature [°C] (thermal units) - Cooling water temperature [°C] (thermal units)
+- Maintained FCR-D capacity [MW], for downwards regulation - P{\max} [MW] - P{\min} [MW] - Controller setpoint - Control Mode (where relevant), alphanumeric identifier indicating which prequalified controller parameter set is active - Controller output signal [in a format suitable for the specific controller] - Guide vane opening [% of full operational range or degrees] - Runner blade angle (Kaplan units) [% of full operational range or degrees] - Upstream water level, meters above sea level [m] - Downstream water level, meters above sea level [m] - Reservoir energy level / state of charge, if applicable [%] - Ambient temperature [°C] (thermal units) - Cooling water temperature [°C] (thermal units) - Calculated baseline [MW] (For entities without a predefined setpoint)

 Guidelines for calculating the capacities are specified in the Supporting document.
 The data shall be recorded with a time resolution less than or equal to 1 second.
-The required resolution for power values is 0.01 MW with an accuracy specified in Table 4, or better.
-The resolution of the frequency must be at least 1 mHz and an accuracy of 10 mHz or better.
+The measurement resolution and accuracy shall be as specified in subsection 3.7, or better.

-The data shall be time-stamped and time shall be synchronized to CET.
+The data shall be time-stamped, and time shall with high accuracy be synchronized to CET.
 The data shall be made available in csv-format for the TSO within five working days from request in the file format specified in Subsection 5.2.1.